cakephp/docs/en/orm/validation.rst

 You may want to re-use custom domain rules.
 You can do so by creating your own invokable rule::

-    use App\ORM\Rule\IsUniqueWithNulls;
+    // Using a custom rule of the application use App\ORM\Rule\IsUniqueWithNulls;
     // ...
     public function buildRules(RulesChecker $rules): RulesChecker